Skip to main content

 A cheap web developer in 2026 charges under $2,000 for a complete site.
 The range spans $5 Fiverr gigs, $25 per hour Upwork freelancers, and $500 to $2,000 fixed-price agencies.
 Cheap means low cost with variable quality.
 Affordable means good value with professional output.
 The two are not the same.

 The phrase "cheap web developer" covers a wider range than most buyers expect.
 At one end, a Fiverr seller installs a free WordPress theme for $50.
 At the other end, a fixed-price agency ships a custom-coded site for $1,500 with measurable speed guarantees.
 Same price tier in the search engine.
 Completely different outcomes for your business.
+See the full website rebuild cost breakdown to calibrate what fair pricing looks like.

 The cheapest sticker price is rarely the cheapest total cost.
 A $200 WordPress site that loads in 5 seconds and needs $50 a month in plugins to function costs more in year one than a $1,500 custom site with $0 monthly fees.
 The rest of this article covers how to hire in the cheap range without paying twice.